-Capcom'sMonster Hunter Stories 3: Twisted Reflection arrives on March 16, 2026 for Nintendo Switch 2, PlayStation 5, Xbox Series X|S, and PC, and early impressions from Kotaku's Nadia Oxford, who logged over 45 hours with the game, paint it as the most mature and layered entry the Stories spin-off series has ever produced.
+Capcom'sMonster Hunter Stories 3: Twisted Reflection arrives on March 16, 2026 for Nintendo Switch 2, PlayStation 5, Xbox Series X|S, and PC.
+Early hands-on time with the game—over 45 hours—reveals the most mature and complex entry the Stories spin-off series has delivered.

 Monstie battle selection screen